sio2project/oioioi/rst/source/sections/evaluation.rst

 13. `tasks queue`, **evalmgr**

-    `Evalmgr` takes `enviroment` from the `tasks queue` again.
+    `Evalmgr` takes `environment` from the `tasks queue` again.
 It saves initial tests results in the database and optionally emits a notification to the user.
-Then it prepares the `enviroment` for running final tests.
+Then it prepares the `environment` for running final tests.

 14-17. `evalmgr`, **sioworkersd**, `receive_from_workers`, **tasks queue**